karlredgate/doc/notes/RPM.md

 that has been modified.
 If the file has not been modified on disk, the rpm command will overwrite the file.
-But, if the file has been modified on disk, the rpm command will copy the new file with an extra file-name extension of .rpmnew.
+But, if the file has been modified on disk, the rpm command will copy the new file with an extra file-name extension of `.rpmnew`.

-Similarly, %config(missingok) means that the file does not have to exist on disk.
+Similarly, `%config(missingok)` means that the file does not have to exist on disk.
 You can use this modifier for files or links that are created during the %post scripts but will need to be removed if the package is removed.

-Another special modifier, %ghost, tells the rpm command that the file should not be included in the package.
+Another special modifier, `%ghost`, tells the rpm command that the file should not be included in the package.
 You can use this to name the needed attributes for a file that the program, when installed, will create.
 For example, you may want to ensure that a